RXT067/cheatsheets/docs/gcc.md

 USHRT_MAX   :   65535
 ```

+if `CHAR_BIT` is 8 then there's room for 8 value bits in a char. -> Char can be imterpreted as `11111111` but not as `111111111` assuming that `char` converts words into an integer (FIXME: fact check)

 Those are usually defined in limits.h or in float.h
 - Unix considers using `{FLT,DBL}_{MIN,MAX}` as legacy [unreliable_reference(fixme)](https://stackoverflow.com/a/5834690)